Mixed In Key Manual for DJs

-Watch Mixed In Key & Captain Plugins SOFTWARE’s tutorial above (26,300 views).
+Watch Mixed In Key & Captain Plugins SOFTWARE’s tutorial above (26K views on YouTube).

 This mixed in key manual is for DJs who understand basic library prep but want a clear operating workflow.
 If you are stuck on Camelot codes, harmonic mixing choices, or how Platinum Notes fits into an existing collection, this will give you a practical system you can actually use.